khanhtran-cse/lenovo-ideapad-l340-hackintosh/README.md

 ![alt text](/docs/trackpad.png)

 Some reasons prevented trackpad work.
 I think it is a DSDT bug.
-After a lot of search, I found the solution - run trackpad in Polling mode.
+After a lot of searching, I found the solution - run trackpad in Polling mode.
 Because the offical VoodooI2CSynaptics.kext dont support polling mode, so you have to use the [EmotionalLove's Synaptics version](https://github.com/EmotionalLove/VoodooI2CSynaptics).
 Thanks to [@EmotionalLove](https://github.com/EmotionalLove) who implemented Polling mode for VoodooI2CSynaptics.kext and [@tctien342](https://github.com/tctien342) who found and refer this for me.

 To make trackpad work, you must: